America Street Homeowner Meagan Jordan

 Meagan began her journey to homeownership years ago, seeking to buy through traditional lenders before personal tragedy set her back.
 A friend of hers in the Habitat program explained how it worked, and even her realtor at the time suggested she try the program.

 “The realtor who I was going to, she said, ‘I think that this would be a best fit for you.
 Regardless of how you get it, it’s still your home,'” Meagan said.
 “She told me there were other programs within the city, so before I chose Habitat I did do my homework.
 What Habitat offers, they don’t offer.
 And what they offer, Habitat may not do the same.
 But this was the best program for me, and I’m glad that I made the choice.”

 Of the many difference between Habitat and traditional lenders, the sweat equity requirements are one of the most significant.
-Instead of saving up a down payment, New Orleans Habitat homeowners work 350 hours in the ReStore and on the build site, spending their last 100 hours working on their own home.
+Instead of saving up a down payment, New Orleans Habitat homeowners work in the ReStore and on the build site, eventually working on their own home.
 The work is not easy, but in the end, it changes how homeownership is perceived.